The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Conclusions and future work

 A natural extension of the problem could be to integrate the berth allocation with the quay crane assignment problem (QAP).
 Studies such as \cite{iris2015a} and \cite{iris2017a} have already shown the effectiveness of heuristic and exact methods based on a GSPP formulation for the integrated problem in one terminal.

-Last but not least, the benefits for both ship carriers and terminal operators is verified defining a cooperative game and using profit allocation methods to distribute the savings of such collaboration fairly.
-Even if small coalitions of carriers may provide better individual savings in some cases than as part of a grand coalition (i.e. cases with an empty core), this supports the underlying concept that collaborative mechanisms can be cost-effective.
-All in all, the study of a cooperative game strengthens the viability of such a decision tool and can encourage carriers and port operators to involve in collaborative schemes.
+Last but not least, the benefits for both ship carriers and terminal operators are verified defining a cooperative game and using {cost} allocation methods to distribute the {costs} of such collaboration fairly. {The results of} the cooperative game strengthen the viability of such a decision tool and can encourage carriers and port operators to participate in collaborative schemes.